29DigitSoftware/DigitalWorm/README.md

 # Digital Worm

-### Web reader.
+## Web reader.

 **Description**:
 	Web application for secure access to book library by subscription.
 Alongside with decent user experience, the service provides additional functionality such as:
--online book reader.
+- online book reader.
--searching books by keywords, topics, authors.
+- searching books by keywords, topics, authors.

 Book Recommendation System according to test results by different topics.